TheMethodicalJosh/apex-legends-cache-automated/README.md

-Simple Apex Legends Cache Downloader / Launcher Script
+Simple Apex Legends Cache Launcher & Downloader Scripts
 ---
-**To use the launcher script, follow the instruction below:**
+**To use the launcher script only, follow the instruction below:**

  **1.** Download the latest script as a [ZIP](https://github.com/TheMethodicalJosh/apex-legends-cache-automated/releases) and extract it into the folder of your choice or clone the repository.